Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Introduction

-To implement this system, we make decisions regarding the matching procedure and transaction price setting procedure for the resulting matches.
-We produce one optimal matching, and then test two transaction price-setting procedures: centralized and decentralized.
-As this system is intended to improve fairness, we consider four fairness targets for each transaction price-setting procedure.
-We produce the four fairness targets by examining two objectives (i.e., the value measured: mean and standard deviation in price), and scopes (i.e., who it is measured for: individuals and groups).
-We must also ensure that this system is financially sustainable.
-To do so, we explore how the system's revenue is affected by the number of agents in the collective, the cut the system takes from each transaction, and the dispersion (or range) of prices initially offered by the marketplace.
-We conclude by examining a case study on an empirical pricing distribution modeled in prior work.
+In this work, we design a fairness-centered exchange system that allows consumers to trade to reduce the price they pay for a good online.
+As part of this system, we design matching and transaction-price setting procedures that aim to improve fairness. \Cref{fig:tikz_intro} depicts how the system, market, and consumers interact.
+To achieve our goal of designing an effective fairness-improving system, we simulate various design choices.
+With a given matching, we test two transaction price-setting procedures: centralized, where the system sets price, and decentralized, where consumers negotiate (\textit{RQ 1}).
+Our system is intended to improve fairness; we consider four fairness targets for each procedure.
+The four fairness targets cover two objectives (the value measured: mean and variance of cost), and scopes (who it is measured for: individuals and groups).
+We investigate which fairness target is most feasible, or achievable, in our system (\textit{RQ 2}).
+To ensure financial viability, we explore how the system's revenue is affected by the number of consumers, the cut the system takes from each transaction, and the dispersion (or range) of prices initially offered by the market (\textit{RQ 3}).
+To conclude we examine a case study on an empirical pricing distribution modeled in prior work.